Your Kentucky Derby 2024 pick is likely wrong. Here's why each horse can or can't win

 Why he can win: Distance doesn’t appear to be an issue, and he’s improved in every start of his career.
 Could surprise with another step forward.

-Why he can’t win: The winner of the Wood Memorial hasn’t won the Kentucky Derby since Funny Cide in 2003.
+Why he can’t win: The Wood Memorial hasn’t produced a Kentucky Derby winner since Funny Cide in 2003.
 Losing jockey John Velazquez to Fierceness doesn’t help.

 20. Society Man